Accedian/datahub-api/web/sensors/v0.5/pvql.md

 Retrieving the 20 highest average server response times for a matrix of application × client zone:

-    server.rt BY application, client.zone FROM transport TOP 20
+    server.rt BY application.name, client.zone.name FROM transport TOP 20

 Retrieving the server traffic per client zone:

-    server.traffic BY client.zone FROM transport
+    server.traffic BY client.zone.name FROM transport

 Retrieving the server traffic for a matrix of client zone × application:

-    server.traffic BY client.zone, application FROM transport
+    server.traffic BY client.zone.name, application.name FROM transport

 Retrieving the total traffic by protocol stack for each IPv4 client within `192.168.0.0/16`: